23-2-DSDN242/ai-camera-vitolioria/README.md

 ![mask_new2](https://github.com/23-2-DSDN242/ai-camera-vitolioria/assets/147349823/b8b21af6-9735-475e-a91a-ae078bc37627)
 ![input_new2](https://github.com/23-2-DSDN242/ai-camera-vitolioria/assets/147349823/1520322c-ed0a-418c-ae63-17198d657c8c)

-When thinking of how to change the image pixels, my first inspiration was looking at pixel art online but also from colouring books where one colour in a speck in a specified colour.
+When thinking of how to change the image pixels, my first inspiration was looking at pixel art online but also from colouring books where one colours in a speck in a specified colour.
 I wanted the final image to portray this and mock a painting-like output.
 Although I didn't change much of the pixel treatment code, I tried to have it so the output replicated the painting idea.
-I also enjoyed the look of how the final render makes the ocean move and so I had the render counter a
+Even though this project isn't focused on a GIF/ movement output, I enjoyed the look of how the final render makes the ocean move, so I had the render counter stop at a higher time point so you can see how the ocean 'moves' with the rect and ellipses being created and repeated when rendering.

 (gif for reference - probably have to refresh to see movement)
 ![Final](https://github.com/23-2-DSDN242/ai-camera-vitolioria/assets/147349823/ec5af905-d82c-4f58-b2a6-1c6e763bcbb4)